zhaozz-lab/iPercept/README.md

 This repository contains the code for DenseBag, a neural network architecture for the problem of eye gaze estimation.

 DenseBag consists of multiple Dense Connected Convolutional Neural Networks which are trained independently on bootstrapped samples from the original data and then averaged to give a final result, reducing the variance and overfitting demonstrated by the individual estimators.
-The approach shows promising results on the MPIIGaze dataset (a paper describing the results will be uploaded shortly).
+The approach shows promising results on the MPIIGaze dataset (see the [report](report_buehler-and-regan_2018_densebag.pdf)).

 # Setup